Ran out of dark soy sauce? Or cannot find it? Don’t worry, in this post we’ll show you how to substitute dark soy sauce.

 1. LIGHT SOY SAUCE + BROWN SUGAR

 One of the easiest and most convenient ways to replace dark soy sauce is to combine light soy sauce with brown sugar.
-This alternative is effective because it balances the color and flavor that dark soy sauce adds to food.

-The key umami and salty flavors shared by all soy sauces are present in light soy sauce alone, despite its lighter colour and thinner consistency.
 You may mimick the richness and depth of dark soy sauce by adding brown sugar, which will also darken the color of the sauce and somewhat thicken it.
 Brown sugar’s molasses adds a subtle sweetness and caramel-like flavor that is similar to the flavor of dark soy sauce.

 - Best for: Dishes where color and sweetness are important.